 I bequeath to the Australia Defence Association (ABN 16 083 007 390) the following property [insert a description or listing of the property here] to assist in the Association's public-interest research, education and advocacy activities regarding Australia's strategic security, defence and wider national security.

-It can also help if you refer to the ADA Constitution in your Will and attach a copy of that document if making a more complicated bequest.
+It can also help with more complicated bequests if you refer to the ADA Constitution in your Will and attach a copy.

-If you interested in making a bequest in your Will to assist the ADA's future public-interest watchdog efforts, please contact our national office in Canberra on (02) 6231-4444.
+If you interested in making a bequest to the ADA in your Will please contact our national office in Canberra on (02) 6231-4444.

 Back to Fundraising